 Wild animals are not pets, and they shouldn't be treated as such.
 Here are five reasons why you should not try to raise a wild animal on your own:

-3. Wild animals carry diseases.
 Did you know that many wild animals — like raccoons or skunks — can be carriers for rabies without showing any symptoms?
 And according to the Centers for Disease Control and Prevention, tens of thousands of people get salmonella infections each year from wild reptiles or amphibians.
-Bringing a wild animal into your home exposes your whole family — you, your kids, and your pets — to a slew of potentially fatal diseases.
+Bringing a wild animal into your home exposes your whole family — you, your kids and your pets — to a slew of potentially fatal diseases.

 If you really think a baby animal is in trouble, call a local wildlife center to ask for advice, but don't bring it home.
 You won't be doing the baby, or your family, any favors.